-You can either get one custom-made at your dentist’s office, or you can buy one over the counter, boil-and-bite type stock nigh guards.
-However, it is always recommended to get a custom made nightguard made by your dentist as it has been designed according to your specific dental needs.
+You can either get one custom-made at your dentist’s office, or you can buy one over-the-counter, boil-and-bite type stock night guard.
+However, it is always recommended to get a custom-made night guard made by your dentist as it has been designed according to your specific dental needs.

 How To Stop Clenching Jaw From Stress?